Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/fiend/manes.md

 NoteIcon: monster
 BestiaryType: fiend (demon)
 SourceType: Bestiary
-BookSource: Monster Manual p.
-60, Tales from the Yawning Portal, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, The Wild Beyond the Witchlight
+BookSource: "Monster Manual p.
+60, Tales from the Yawning Portal, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, The Wild Beyond the Witchlight"
 ---
 # [Manes](2-Mechanics/CLI/bestiary/fiend/manes.md)
 *Source: Monster Manual p.
 60, Tales from the Yawning Portal, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, The Wild Beyond the Witchlight*